puppetlabs-toy-chest/libral/README.md

 ## Provider lifecycle

-The intent is that the lifecycle for providers will be roughly something like this:
+The lifecycle for providers written in C++ follows the outline below.
+This applies only to C++ providers - external providers follow a much simpler lifecycle which is described in the section above for each calling convention.

 ```cpp
     some_provider prov();